GroupLabs/bridge/src/backend/README.md

-Deps

-ensure docker daemon is running

-pip install magika FastAPI python-dotenv "unstructured[pdf]" pyvespa uvicorn requests celery httpx

-run the vespautils file to get the config

-start rabbitmq
-docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management

-unstructured is not fork-safe. use threads instead celery -A storage worker --loglevel=info -P threads

-run: python api.py

-Other:

-gives 10 threads, and 2 unique workers. task assignment is handled celery -A storage worker --loglevel=info -P threads --concurrency=10 -n worker1@%h & celery -A storage worker --loglevel=info -P threads --concurrency=10 -n worker2@%h &

-Stack:
+This README is designed to give you the rundown.
+The backend consists of:

 - Celery[RabbitMQ]
 - Vespa
-- Triton
+- Triton (not implemented)
-- Ollama
+- Ollama (partially implemented)
 - API
-- Frontend
+- Frontend (not implemented)

+We want to use whatever is available that gets the job done.
+At least for now, no reinventing the wheel.

+To get the API started on your computer, do the following:

+1. Ensure your Docker daemon is running.
+On Mac, just start Docker Desktop
+2. In your venv (or not), run: `pip install magika FastAPI python-dotenv "unstructured[pdf]" pyvespa uvicorn requests celery httpx`
+3. Run: `python vespautils.py` (this configures and sets up your Vespa container)
+4. Start RabbitMQ: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management` (this may download the image if you don't have it already)
+5. Start Celery: `celery -A storage worker --loglevel=info -P threads` (unstructured is not fork-safe. use threads instead)
+6. Finally, run the API: `python api.py`

+### Other fun stuff:

+gives 10 threads, and 2 unique workers. task assignment is handled celery -A storage worker --loglevel=info -P threads --concurrency=10 -n worker1@%h & celery -A storage worker --loglevel=info -P threads --concurrency=10 -n worker2@%h &

+### Misc:

 “What information is important?”